Joseph R. Brodsky

-Joseph R. Brodsky, often known as Joseph Brodsky and Joe Brodsky, was an early 20th-century American civil rights lawyer, political activist, general counsel of the International Labor Defense (ILD), co-founder of the International Juridical Association (IJA), member of ILD defense team for members of the Scottsboro Boys Case of the 1930s, and general counsel for the International Workers Order (IWO).
+Joseph R. Brodsky was an American civil rights lawyer, political activist, general counsel of the International Labor Defense (ILD), co-founder of the International Juridical Association (IJA), member of ILD defense team for members of the Scottsboro Boys Case of the 1930s, and general counsel for the International Workers Order (IWO).

 Career

 According to Max Lowenthal, Brodsky was a partner in the law firm of a "Captain Hale."
 Other sources state that Brodsky was a partner with Carol Weiss King at Brodsky, King & Shorr in New York City.
 (Another source calls the firm "Shorr, Brodsky, and King" and states King headed it in 1925.)
 Others in their "loose partnership" of radical attorneys included Walter Nelles and Walter Pollak (onetime partner of Benjamin Cardozo, known through King's brother-in-law Carl Stern).